flow-ai/flowai-js-templates/README.md

 <a name="Custom"></a>

 ## Custom
 Template composed with your own data.
 Use this to create specific UI widgets or components to your app or web ui.
-Do remmember we cannot convert these type of templates to channels like Messenger.
+Do remember we cannot convert these type of templates to channels like Messenger.

 **Kind**: global class
 **Properties**